balapriyac/balapriyac/README.md

 Working on graphs and some interesting applications of random processes on graphs.
 I'm particularly interested in information diffusion, network flows, and random walks on graphs.

 ### 📝 Latest Posts
-*I write about writing clean and better Python, machine learning concepts, and more*
+*I write about writing clean and better Python, machine learning, data science, and more*
 - [Shortcuts for the Long Run: Automated Workflows for Aspiring Data Engineers](https://www.kdnuggets.com/shortcuts-for-the-long-run-automated-workflows-for-aspiring-data-engineers)
 - [The Case for Makefiles in Python Projects (And How to Get Started)](https://www.kdnuggets.com/the-case-for-makefiles-in-python-projects-and-how-to-get-started)
 - [Build ETL Pipelines for Data Science Workflows in About 30 Lines of Python](https://www.kdnuggets.com/build-etl-pipelines-for-data-science-workflows-in-about-30-lines-of-python)